For each item in your document, click the accessibility guideline that corresponds to that item to learn how to make it accessible.

 - Go to the module and click on the page you want to check the color contrast.

-- Select the text that you want to change to another color and click the drop down menu next to the Color icon in the toolbar.
+- Select the text whose color you want to change and click the drop-down menu next to the Color icon in the toolbar.

 - Select the color, and click then Save.